danieljchen/marketing-dashboard/README.md

 1. The end result should be a functional Angular Application that can be run on localhost

 You have 1 week from today for this challenge.
 Please reach out if you have any questions.

-# Measured

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.

 ## Development server